-In the financial year under review and the previous financial year, pbb Group did not enter into any sale-and-leaseback transactions or third-party sublease agreements.
+In the financial year under review and the previous financial year, no any sale-and-leaseback transactions or third-party sublease agreements were entered into.

 77. Key regulatory capital ratios

 The Management Board manages the Group's capitalisation, based on regulatory capital ratios in accordance with the CRR and additional regulations announced by the ECB (Supervisory Review and Evaluation Process - "SREP").